Peter and Natasha’s Erakor Island Resort elopement was everything they wanted: a relaxed, stress free, “just us” experience!

-The couple and their decision to elope on Erakor Island in Vanuatu
+The couple and their decision to elope on Erakor Island

 Both Australians based in Perth, Peter and Natasha met as they were on their way to a special training before being dispatched on one of the Australian scientific basis in Antarctica, she as a doctor, he as a mechanic engineer.
 These high achievers, bold romantics, outdoors and adventure lovers knew they wanted to elope overseas and make this special day all about them!
 This decision was also made bearing in mind that their family and loved ones were all scattered across various countries and places, and having them all gathered in one place would simply be impossible.